This article has links to products and services we love, which we may make commission from.

 Fall in Love With Chicago’s Food Scene

-Chicago is known for its amazing food and was even voted the Best Restaurant City of the Year in 2017.
+It is known for its amazing food and was even voted the Best Restaurant City of the Year in 2017, and its restaurants, like Alinea, continue to win awards every year.

-Get a taste of Chicago in fall with three of the best food tours in the city.
+Get a taste of Chicago in the fall with three of the best food tours in the city, exploring traditional and seasonal produce.

-No matter which tour you choose, you can rest assured knowing you’re getting an authentic taste of the best Chicago fare.
+No matter which tour you choose, you can rest assured that you’ll get an authentic taste of the city’s best food.

 Corn Mazes In Chicago